sammachin/camerapi/README.md

 make
 make install
 ```

 6) Copy the startup script

-7) Install and configure stunnel
+7) Install and configure stunnel (as root)
+`apt-get install stunnel`
+Place the stunnel.conf file at /etc/stunnel/stunnel.conf

-8) Get an SSL Cert using lets encrypt from your main machine as certbot doesn't easily run on raspbian(look at doing on the pi https://www.k2dls.net/blog/2017/01/04/installing-certbot-on-raspbian-jessie/)
+8) Get an SSL Cert using lets encrypt from your main machine as certbot doesn't easily run on raspbian
 `certbot -d [hostname] --rsa-key-size 4096 --manual --preferred-challenges dns certonly`

-9) Create a single cert file and copy over to the Pi
+Copy the files `privkey.pem` and `fullchain.pem` created by certbot over to the Pi in `/etc/stunnel`

 10) Setup the Alexa Skill